 10. Add interest with a patterned tile

-The options of bathroom tiles are endless and it’s a great place to really show off your personality but the one thing to remember when it comes to floor tiles for a wet room is to go for a design with a raised matt finish, for an anti-slip surface.
+Bathroom tile ideas are endless, and it’s a great place to really show off your personality.
+But one thing to remember when it comes to floor tiles for a wet room is to go for a design with a raised matt finish, for an anti-slip surface.